VarysEllyrion/IC_Addons/IC_Addons/IC_ClaimDailyPlatinum_Extra/README.md

 The fourth section determines whether the script will try to claim the rewards for any completed guide quests.

-The timer for it is initialised to check 4 minutes after starting the Gem Farm script - and it will check again every 8 hours.
+The timer for it is initialised to check 4 minutes after starting the Gem Farm script - and it will check again every 8 hours ± 30 minutes.

 This setting is on by default.